 If a negligent driver has caused a bicycle or motorcycle accident that left you injured, we’re here to help.
 Our insider knowledge of the insurance industry has given us an exceptional track record when it comes to helping accident victims obtain fair compensation for their injuries and other losses.

-Getting Appropriate Medical Care Should Be Your Top Priority after a Bicyle of Motorcyle Accident
+Getting Appropriate Medical Care Should Be Your Top Priority after a Bicycle of Motorcyle Accident

 Since bicycle and motorcycle accidents carry a high risk of permanently disabling injuries, prompt medical treatment is essential for any injury.
 Symptoms that may seem relatively minor at first can be the sign of a more serious condition, so it’s never a good idea to take a “wait and see” approach to meeting your medical needs.
 In addition, any delay in treatment can be used by the insurance company to suggest that your injuries aren’t as serious as you claim.